 An 18-minute read written by Johan Asklund.
 Awareness, image, preference and loyalty — how to design consumer panels that capture both rational and emotional drivers.
 Question examples and driver analysis templates included.

-— from category awareness to advocacy
+The consumer purchase journey — from category awareness to advocacy

 B2C consumer brands compete on several layers at the same time.
 We measure all touchpoints in the consumer's decision process — from first exposure to social media sharing.